MetaDriveScape/Awesome-Generation-Model/Control.md

 ### CamViG: Camera Aware Image-to-Video Generation with Multimodal Transformers
 - `Keypoints:` transformer； camerapose tokenizer；
-- `Objective:` We extend multimodal transformers to include 3D camera motion as a conditioning signal for the task of video generation
+- `Key Takeaways:` We extend multimodal transformers to include 3D camera motion as a conditioning signal for the task of video generation
 -   <details>
     <summary>Details</summary>